mozilla-releng/scriptworker-scripts/README.md

 ```
 mkvirtualenv --python=/usr/local/bin/python3 beetmoverscript
-# currently, beetmoverscript depends on criptworker 0.7.0
+# currently, beetmoverscript depends on scriptworker 0.7.0
 # so you can develop on scriptworker itself as you go,
 # checkout scriptworker locally and install that custom repo in your venv
 git clone https://github.com/mozilla-releng/scriptworker.git